TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2019/Index.rst

 **Plan for deprecation:**

-#. phase 1: deprecation notice on every page (June 28, 2019)
+#. phase 1: deprecation notice on every page
 #. phase 2: remove and redirect (except ViewHelper reference for 6.2. and 8.7)
 #. phase 3: removal all (ViewHelper refs will be redirected to automatically generated)